USA and the UK

 If you are going to live in Dublin, you will need to register at the Burgh immigration office.
 Otherwise, you will need to register at your nearest immigration registration office.
 Currently, it costs €300 per person for the initial IRP application and for every renewal of the IRP.

 If immigration officials are satisfied with the information you provide, you will be given an Irish Residence Permit (IRP).
-This is a registration certificate, which you ought to carry with you at all times.
+This is a registration certificate which you should carry with you at all times.

 The IRP indicates your immigration permission has been registered as well as the type of immigration permission you have.

 You will need to renew your IRP before it expires in order to keep your legal status in Ireland.
-After five years of reckonable residence in the country, you will usually be eligible to apply for Irish citizenship.
+After five years of reckonable residence (legal residence that counts toward naturalization) in the country, you will usually be eligible to apply for Irish citizenship.

 Emigrating to Ireland as Irish Citizen by Birth